Inside the Discord Leak: U.S. Air Force Loves War Gamers Like Teixeira

 Director of National Intelligence Barred From Reporting on Domestic Extremists in U.S. Armed Forces

 Iranian Intelligence Official Says China in Line to Buy Tehran’s Drones

 Former Mossad Chief Urges Compromise on Judicial Shakeup

 United States: Office of the Director of National Intelligence (ODNI)

-The Director of National Intelligence doesn’t actually run an intelligence agency.
-Instead, he (and they’ve all been men since the position was created in 2004) runs the office that oversees the work of the 16 agencies that make up the U.S. intelligence community.
-The ODNI is thus an bureaucratic hybrid that nominally supervises U.S. intelligence but doesn’t have budgetary or operational authority over any agency.
+The Director of National Intelligence (DNI) doesn’t actually run an intelligence agency.
+Rather, the DNI runs the office that oversees the work of the 16 agencies that make up the U.S. intelligence community.
+Thus the ODNI is thus a bureaucratic hybrid that nominally supervises U.S. intelligence but doesn’t have budgetary or operational authority over any agency.

 The ODNI was created by Congress after the 9/11 attacks to integrate the work of U.S. intelligence agencies.
-The failure of the FBI and the CIA to share information before the attacks was cited as the reason to create the position.
+The failure of the FBI and the CIA to share information before the attacks were cited as the reason to create the position.
 Whether the legislation has succeeded in fostering greater cooperation is an open question.
 What is certain is that ODNI is here to stay.

 The ODNI employs about 1,500 people, including professionals, contractors, and detailees from other agencies.
 The first three DNIs only served two years each, a reflection, it was said, of the position’s limited powers.
 However, James Clapper, former NSA director appointed by President Obama, served seven years, focusing on developing a common information technology desktop for the intelligence agencies.